openthread/ot-docs/site/en/codelabs/openthread-simulation-posix/index.lab.md

 ```

 Wait a few seconds and verify that the device has become the Thread Leader.
-The Leader is the device responsible for managing router ID assignment.
+The Leader is the device responsible for managing Router ID assignment.

 ```console
 > state